Postgraduate Diploma (PgDip) in Theatre Costume

 Although some time is given to completing all levels, you will be expected to work on them outside teaching hours.

-All these skills, as well as other maintenance and alterations, are practised throughout the course by working on all the third year shows as assistants.
-This improves work speed and gives you experience in working with different fabrics and vintage costumes from our store.
+All these skills, as well as other maintenance and alterations, are practised throughout the course by working on all the RADA public productions as assistants.
+This improves work speed and gives you experience in working with different fabrics and vintage costumes from our store, as well as working with professional designers.

 The forms of pattern-cutting we teach are flat (block), cutting on the stand, and draping – although investigation into further forms is also encouraged, such as going straight to fabric, sizing up from a grid, and taking a pattern from an existing garment.
 You will also learn pattern manipulation and grading throughout the course.